carolinan/Aaron/readme.txt

 2. Activate the theme through the 'Appearance' menu in WordPress

 == Change log ==

+Version 4.3, 2019-12-16
+Solved a critical problem with the bottom page section for the front page.
+Split the advanced settings panel into several panels because it was becoming too large and difficult to navigate.
+Added an option to include a small version of the logo in the menu.
+Updated the default colors of the Call to Action to improve accessibility.

+Version 4.2, 2019-07-27
+Added wp_body_open to the blank template.
+Minor improvements to the color contrast.
+Minor changes to the documentation page.
+Changed author URI.

 Version 4.1, 2019-05-08
 Fixed a problem with a broken link to font awesome in style.css and rtl.css